MaynardMiner/SWARM/config/parameters/README.md

 # Parameter Configuration

-There can be up to three differnt files here, each has a specific purpose.
+There can be up to three different files here, each has a specific purpose.

 ## default.json